 The SKIP process begins with a new idea for scikit-image.
 A SKIP should contain a single key proposal or new idea.
 Small enhancements or patches often don’t need a SKIP and can be injected into the scikit-image development workflow with a pull request to the scikit-image repo.
 The more focused the SKIP, the more likely it is to be accepted.

 Each SKIP must have a champion—someone who writes the SKIP using the style and format described below, shepherds the discussions in the appropriate forums, and attempts to build community consensus around the idea.
 The SKIP champion (a.k.a.
 Author) should first attempt to ascertain whether the idea is suitable for a SKIP.
-Posting to the scikit-image mailing list is the best way to do this.
+Posting to the scikit-image developer forum is the best way to do this.

 The proposal should be submitted as a draft SKIP via a GitHub pull

 request to the